 Do I really need to floss?

 The article points out that the Department of Health and Human Services removed flossing recommendations from this year’s federal Dietary Guidelines without notice.
 The Department of Health and Human Services acknowledged to the AP that there is not enough scientific research to include flossing recommendations into their guidelines as required by law.
-Said another way, a review of flossing studies is fraught with the research of short durations and small sample sizes, thus making them inconclusive.
+A review of flossing studies is fraught with the research of short durations and small sample sizes, thus making them inconclusive.

 I just used three search engines researching: “lighting my hands on fire with matches.”
-Yup, I didn’t find any peer-reviewed credible research telling me not to do it because it is harmful, let alone painful.
+I didn’t find any peer-reviewed credible research telling me not to do it because it is harmful, let alone painful.
 Common senses say don’t do it.
 Likewise, the lack of credible scientific studies on flossing does not mean it’s not good for you.
-It simply means there is not enough research to prove what every dentist and hygienist observes every day scientifically; flossing keeps gums healthy and minimizes decay.
+There is not enough research to prove what every dentist and hygienist observes every day scientifically; flossing keeps gums healthy and minimizes decay.

 The AP article also falsely accuses dentists and the manufacturers of dental hygiene products to promote a multibillion-dollar industry with no proven benefit.
 I wonder how much money I could have saved over the past 30 years if every patient seen by my hygienists didn’t walk out of my office with floss or other flossing aides!